mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

 A primitive element
 ...................

-In :obj:`galois`, a primitive element of a finite field is provided by the :obj:`~galois.FieldArrayClass.primitive_element` property.
+In :obj:`galois`, a primitive element of a finite field is provided by the :obj:`~galois.FieldArray.primitive_element` class property.

 .. tab-set::